 There are hundreds of ways of cooking eggs.
 Try this one.
 It’s good for breakfast, lunch or supper.

 Anchovies are very salty.
 And very tasty.
 They are also quite expensive.
 In the Philippines, they are commonly used as a pizza topping and in pasta dishes.

 When cooking with anchovies, remember that its salt will be absorbed by the other ingredients it is mixed with.
 So, go easy on the salt.
-If you’re using the spicy variety, go easy on the pepper too.
-It would be wiser to serve your anchovies omelet with the salt and pepper shakers on the dinner table.
-You can always add more.

 - Beat the eggs and season with salt and pepper.

-Reheat skillet.
-Add remaining olive oil.
-Pour in beaten eggs, tilting the skillet around to spread the eggs.
-When almost set (center should still be moist), spread cooked vegetables on one side.
+- Pour in the beaten eggs, tilting the skillet around to spread the eggs.
+When almost set (center should still be moist), spread the cooked vegetables with the anchovies on one side.

 - Top with cheese slices and fold.
 Cover and cook for 30 seconds.
 Flip the omelet and cook the other side for another 30 seconds.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.